pbloem/gestalt.ink/proofs.md

 But, for the case $\gc{n}=2$, the two remainders are disjoint and the inductive step fails.

 I suppose there are a few takeaways here.
 First is that proof by induction can be a slippery business.
 It's easy to make implicit assumptions.
-More specifically, here the lesson is that when you think about the inductive step, you shouldn't just focus on the high er steps of the ladder.
+More specifically, here the lesson is that when you think about the inductive step, you shouldn't just focus on the higher steps of the ladder.
 Make sure the first few steps after the base case work.
 They're the most crucial.

 Finally, note the importance of _checking your own proof_.
 Just because you've reached the end, and all the individual steps seem fine, doesn't mean there aren't mistakes left to find.
 One way, is to go from the generic to the specific.
 Pick some concrete examples and walk through your proof.
 See what each of your assertions mean for this specific example.